Chenzhou Hunan, China Travel Guide

 Costs vary significantly based on your travel style.
 Here's an overview of currency, daily expenses, and money-saving strategies.

 Tipping is generally not customary in mainland China and is often not expected.
 In most service interactions—like in taxis, restaurants, and hotels—do not offer tips.
 Attempting to tip sometimes causes confusion or a polite refusal.
-For everyday transactions in Chenzhou, simply pay the stated price.
+For daily transactions in Chenzhou, simply pay the stated price.

 No specific vaccinations are mandatory for entry to China from most countries, except if you are arriving from a yellow fever endemic area.
 In that case, present a valid yellow fever vaccination certificate.